 Examples of IoT and its potential in healthcare:

 Hospitalized patients requiring close attention could be constantly monitored using IoT-driven, non-invasive monitoring.
-This type of solution employs sensors to collect comprehensive physiological information and uses gateways to share the data with cloud based solution to analyze and store the information and then trigger alerts to caregivers for further analysis and review.
+This type of solution employs sensors to collect comprehensive physiological information and uses gateways to share the data with a cloud based solution to analyze and store the information and then trigger alerts to caregivers for further analysis and review.
 It replaces the process of a health professional come by at regular intervals to check the patient’s vital signs, instead providing a continuous automated flow of information.

 There are people all over the world whose health may suffer because they don’t have ready access to effective health monitoring.
 But small, powerful wireless solutions connected through the IoT are now making it possible for monitoring to come to these patients instead of vice-versa.
 Telemedicine solutions could be used to securely capture patient health data from a variety of sensors, apply complex algorithms to analyse the data and then share it through wireless connectivity with medical professionals can make appropriate health recommendations.